abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

 In this article, I will create a new startup template with EF Core as a database provider and MVC for UI framework.
 But if you already have a project with MVC UI, you don't need to create a new startup template, you can directly implement the following steps to your existing project.

-> If you already have a project, you can skip this section.
+> If you already have a project with MVC/Razor Pages UI, you can skip this section.

 We can create a new startup template by using the [ABP CLI](https://docs.abp.io/en/abp/latest/CLI):